TNJournalClub/TensorNetworkJournalClub/notes/2025-02-17/articles.md

 Link: [https://arxiv.org/abs/2502.05981](https://arxiv.org/abs/2502.05981)

 Short summary: The combinatorial problem can always be reduced to (1) having a large number of potential configurations, (2) filtering them based on constraints, and (3) determining the optimal configurations based on a given score function.
-From the perspective of quantum computing, this can be achieved by first preparing a product state that encompasses all possible configurations as the initial state, and then applying gates that impose the constraints and evaluate the score (which can be realized through imaginary-time evolution $e^{-it*\text{score}}$).
+From the perspective of quantum computing, this can be achieved by first preparing a product state that encompasses all possible configurations as the initial state, and then applying gates that impose the constraints and evaluate the score (which can be realized through imaginary-time evolution $e^{-t*\text{score}}$).
 This paper decomposes this entire process into logical circuits and generalizes it using the language of tensor networks.
 Of course, its main point is merely to propose a unified language and a different perspective on the problem, without resulting in any significant improvements to existing algorithms.

 Related work:
 - The above work is actually a generalization of [this work](https://arxiv.org/abs/2311.14344), where the authors transformed the Traveling Salesman Problem into tensor networks and demonstrated their effectiveness in a real industrial application.